Why many visitors abandon because they don’t understand what they’ll get

 1. Many companies don’t make it clear what the product or service does

-Many marketers aren’t aware that their website has this problem because their visitors don’t report that they are “struggling to understand the value proposition.”
-Instead, they say things like “I’m still researching.”
-The best way to identify when benefits are unclear is through user-testing.
-During user-tests, listen for clues that the users haven’t understood the product or service.
+Many marketers aren’t aware that their website has this problem.
+The problem goes beneath the radar because visitors seldom report that they are “struggling to understand the value proposition.”
+Instead, they say things like, “I’m still researching.”
+Also, most unclear descriptions aren’t as obviously bad as the ones above.
+The best way to identify unclear benefits is through user testing.
+During user tests, listen for clues that the users haven’t understood the product or service.
 For example, you may find that a user’s objections to buying don’t make sense.
+Or that the user has gone quiet.

-2. Some companies forget to mention some valuable benefits
+2. Some companies forget to mention valuable benefits

-The travel-phone company Mobal gave away a high-quality travel adapter with every phone.
-But it forgot to mention the travel adapter anywhere on its website.
-When we added the travel adapter to the website, sales increased.
+One of our earliest clients, Mobal, gave away a high-quality travel adapter with every travel phone they sold—but never mentioned it.
+When we added the adapter to the website, sales increased.
 So we added it to the offline marketing campaigns too.
-This was one of the many contributing factors that allowed us to triple Mobal’s sales in one year.
+This was one of the many factors that allowed us to triple Mobal’s sales in one year.

 Mobal had failed to mention its travel adapters, a valuable part of the package.